seanpmaxwell/Typescript-Best-Practices/README.md

 #### Documenting with comment @tags

 ##### Misc
-- Function-declarations not exported tag with `@private`
+- `@private`: functions never used outside of their file
-- Tag code only to be used for testing with `@testOnly`.
+- `@testOnly`: for testing only and never in production
+- `@cronJob`: functions only for cron-jobs and not user initiated

 ##### Working with relational-databases

-> `@tags` are extremely helpful for code that works with database, so we don't constantly have to look in our DBMS for relationship info
+> `@tags` are extremely helpful for code that works with a database so we don't constantly have to look in our DBMS for relationship info.

 - `@entity table_name`, above an entity-type declaration:
 ```ts